cca-io/rescript-mui/documentation/docs/project-structure/theming.md

 You might have noticed that `ButtonClassKey` is not a straight forward and easy to guess sub module name.
 This is due to how the type information is presented by typescript.
-When in doubt, just open the `MaterialUi_ThemeOptions.re` module and follow the module names.
+When in doubt, just open the `MaterialUi.ThemeOptions.re` module and follow the module names.

 ## Reading from a theme